ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S22/slides.md

 - That is, the favorable default expense could be attributed to an improved screening process-related to spending more on processing.

-### Incremental vs. Zero-Based Budgets

-- __Incremental budgeting:__
-  - Begin with current year’s core budget and make incremental changes
-  - Review focuses on incremental changes and may ignore inefficiencies in core budget

-- __Zero-based budgeting (ZBB):__
-  - Mandates each line item in total must be justified each year
-  - Motivates managers to eliminate inefficient expenses
-  - Useful when firm is changing strategic direction
-  - Becomes less useful when same justifications are used each year

 ### Appendix: Master Budget Example